Navigating the Ukraine Conflict and Global Leadership - August 18th, Hour 2

 So this would involve, for example, British and French ground forces in Ukraine to protect Ukrainian territory.

-There may be some U.S. military air supplies.
+There may be some U.S. military air support, for example, but this would not be a NATO operation.

-and that should include returning the tens of thousands of Ukrainian children who have been abducted, kidnapped, basically, uh, and and basically forced to live uh in Russia.
+And that should include returning the tens of thousands of Ukrainian children who have been abducted, kidnapped, basically, and basically forced to live in Russia.

-And and Melania Trump wrote a very powerful letter to Vladimir Putin uh talking about these these children.
+And Melania Trump wrote a very powerful letter to Vladimir Putin talking about these children.

 Listen, I totally completely agree with you.